-Giving for Good is a clothing resale and donation platform that links donors with a charitable organization of their choosing.
-The goal of this website is to allow users to see the impact that the act of giving can make on themselves, their communities and the planet.
+Giving for Good is a clothing resale and donation platform that links donors with charitable organizations of their choosing.
+The goal of the website is for users to see the impact that their donations can make on themselves, their communities and the planet.

 User Research, Wireframing, Visual Design, Prototyping & Testing

 “We’re here to connect you with the world that you’re helping and serving.”

 WFWPI is working to help the UN achieve their Sustainable Development Goals by the year 2030.
 Their primary focus is helping to fight climate change by tackling one of the biggest polluting industries in the world: the fashion industry.

 When COVID-19 hit and the world was facing a global "stay at home" order, the folks at WFWPI saw it as opportunity to redirect the influx of time being spent online towards a good cause.
 They wanted to create a convenient way for people to clean out their closets for donation and keep their clothes circulating in society for as long as possible.